itsrubenclarke/Windows-stig-remediation/README.md

 ### 📖 Overview

-This repository documents my practical approach to identifying and remediating Windows 10 STIG compliance issues using Tenable and PowerShell.
+This repository demonstrates a structured approach to identifying and addressing technical noncompliance when compared with the:

-After running a credentialed compliance scan in Tenable, multiple misconfigurations were detected against the:
 - [DISA Windows 10 STIG baseline](https://en.wikipedia.org/wiki/Security_Technical_Implementation_Guide).

-Each failure represents a gap in system hardening, including areas like audit logging, privilege management, and access control.
+It combines enterprise compliance scanning with automated remediation using PowerShell.

+After conducting a credentialed compliance scan in Tenable, several configuration issues were identified that introduced risks to system integrity, auditability, and baseline hardening.
+These findings highlighted control failures across areas such as audit logging, access control, and privilege management.

-To address these, I developed a series of targeted PowerShell scripts, each focused on remediating a specific STIG control.
-These scripts were tested individually, and their success was verified through subsequent Tenable scans.
+To correct these issues, I developed a set of targeted PowerShell scripts, each aligned to a specific STIG control.
+The remediations were individually applied and verified through follow-up scans to ensure that each finding was resolved and the system returned to a compliant state.
+This process created an auditable trail of corrective action and supports ongoing assurance and compliance validation.

 This project demonstrates hands-on technical capability in:

-- 🔍 Identifying misconfigurations using enterprise tools (Tenable.io)
+- 🔍 Identifying and analysing technical nonconformities using enterprise tools
-- 🛠 Writing and applying PowerShell remediations for specific findings
+- 🛠 Designing and applying corrective actions mapped to specific control objectives
-- ✅ Confirming fixes through iterative scanning and validation
+- ✅ Validating remediation outcomes through measurable evidence
-- 📁 Documenting each implementation for repeatability and audit readiness
+- 📁 Maintaining documentation that supports audit readiness and continual improvement

-This portfolio serves as both a technical showcase and a personal record of progress in implementing security controls aligned with DISA STIG requirements.
+This portfolio serves as both a technical showcase and a practical demonstration of how an information security management system can be supported by automated control remediation and verification.

 ---